almossawi/badarguments/extras/content/posts/main/index.md

  -->

 Given names can be as shackling, which is why the self-aware might decide to change them later in life.
 Oodgeroo Noonuccal comes to mind, for instance.
 The Aboriginal Australian activist who was born Kathleen Ruska.

+Similarly, the names of places can be equally shackling.
+"North Africa", for instance, is a description of a geographic position with respect to a named continent.
+A colonial term like "Middle East", however, is quite different.
+Middle of where?
+East of what?

 **Slave versus enslaved person**.
 It was not a choice to be a slave, nor was it a genetic disposition one was born into.
 One was rather _enslaved_.
 Referring to people as slaves can make it seem as though it's a naturally-occurring group.